avoumatsodo/avoumatsodo.github.io/_pages/Time_varying_structural_change.md

 ---

 <div style="text-align: justify">
-  <strong>Figure I<strong> visually illustrates the variations of intermediate input shares for each sector over the period 1965-2014.
+  Figure I visually illustrates the variations of intermediate input shares for each sector over the period 1965-2014.
 </div>